ltsLumina/Lumina-Essentials/README.md

 > Joel's Essentials is a set of additional handy tools that complement Lumina's Unity Essentials Package.
 It includes the following features:

 - **Singleton Class:** Lets you turn any MonoBehaviour into a singleton, ensuring that only one instance of the script exists in the scene.
 - **Object Pooling System:** Allows you to easily create object pools for your Unity game, improving performance by reusing objects instead of instantiating and destroying them frequently.
 - **SceneManagerExtended:** Extends the SceneManager class with various methods to easily load scenes, reload the current scene, load the next or previous scene, or even load a scene asynchronously.
 - **Music System:** Streamlines the process of adding music to your game and includes a MusicTrigger system to play music upon touching a collider.

-> Note: The Joel's Essentials part of the package is only available when selecting "Full Package" in the Utility Window's Setup menu.
+> Note: The Joel's Essentials part of the package is only available when selecting "Full Package" in the Utility Panel's Setup menu.

 ## Contribution and Bug Reporting
 This essentials package has been tested on various projects, but if you encounter any issues or have suggestions for improvements, please don't hesitate to [submit an issue](https://github.com/ltsLumina/Lumina-Essentials/issues).
 Your feedback is valuable and helps in making this package even better!